calebesg/be-the-hero/README.md

 ## 🏷️ About

-Presented by Rocketseat at OmniStack week, the ecoleta is a marketplace for waste collection.
+Presented by Rocketseat at OmniStack week, Be-The-Hero is a marketplace for good, presenting the existing cases in ONGs, where the hero can decide which one he can help.

 ## 💻 Technologies
-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools and practices in mobile/web development!

 - ⚛️ **React Js** — A JavaScript library for building user interfaces
 - ⚛️ **React Native(expo)** — A lib that provides a way to create native apps for Android and iOS